-The constant on-time PWM control architecture is a pseudo-fixed-frequency, constant on-time, current-mode type with voltage feed forward.
-The constant on-time PWM control architecture relies on the output ripple voltage to provide the PWM ramp signal; thus the output filter capacitor's ESR acts as a current-feedback resistor.
-The high-side switch on-time is determined by a one-shot whose period is inversely proportional to input voltage and directly proportional to output voltage.
-Another one-shot sets a minimum off-time (300ns typ).
-The on-time one-shot triggers when the following conditions are met: the error comparator's output is high, the synchronous rectifier current is below the current-limit threshold, and the minimum off time one-shot has timed out.
-The controller utilizes the valley point of the output ripple to regulate and determine the off-time.
+The constant on-time PWM control architecture is a pseudo-fixed-frequency, constant ON-time, current-mode type with voltage feed-forward.
+The constant ON-time PWM control architecture relies on the output ripple voltage to provide the PWM ramp signal; thus the output filter capacitor's ESR acts as a current-feedback resistor.
+The high-side switch ON-time is determined by a one-shot whose period is inversely proportional to input voltage and directly proportional to output voltage.
+Another one-shot sets a minimum OFF-time (300ns typ).
+The ON-time one-shot triggers when the following conditions are met: the error comparator's output is high, the synchronous rectifier current is below the current-limit threshold, and the minimum off time one-shot has timed out.
+The controller utilize the valley point of the output ripple to regulate and determine the OFF-time.

-ON-TIME ONE-SHOT (ton)
+ON-TIME ONE-SHOT (t{ON})

-Each PWM core includes a one-shot that sets the high-side switch on-time for each controller.
-Each fast, low-jitter, adjustable one-shot includes circuitry that varies the on-time in response to battery and output voltage.
-The high-side switch on-time is inversely proportional to the battery voltage as measured by the VIN input and proportional to the output voltage.
+Each PWM core includes a one-shot that sets the high-side switch ON-time for each controller.
+Each fast, low-jitter, adjustable one-shot includes circuitry that varies the ON-time in response to battery and output voltage.
+The high-side switch ON-time is inversely proportional to the battery voltage as measured by the VIN input and proportional to the output voltage.
 This algorithm results in a nearly constant switching frequency despite the lack of a fixed-frequency clock generator.
-The benefit of a constant switching frequency is that the frequency can be selected to avoid noise-sensitive frequency regions, as shown in Equation 1:
+The benefit of a constant switching frequency is that the frequency can be selected to avoid noise-sensitive frequency regions: